CTSRD-CHERI/SIMTight/README.md

   * `#define SIMTUseLRUSpill 1`

+When CHERI is enabled, it's possible to share vector register memory between the integer and capability meta-data register files.

+  * `#define SIMTUseSharedVecScratchpad 1`

+In this case, both register file sizes must be defined the same.
+This option causes a one cycle pipeline bubble when loading a capability meta-data vector from the register file.

 SIMTight also supports an experimental _scalarised vector store buffer_ to reduce the cost of compiler-inserted register spills (as opposed to hardware-inserted dynamic spills), at low hardware cost,